ahmadcapal/little-lemon/README.md

 # 🍋 Little Lemon Restaurant – Capstone Project

-Welcome to the **Little Lemon** capstone project, a fictional Mediterranean restaurant website built as part of the [Your Course Name] program.
+Welcome to the **Little Lemon** capstone project, a fictional Mediterranean restaurant website built as part of the Meta front-End Developer program.
 This project showcases skills in responsive design, accessibility, and front-end web development, utilizing modern technologies.

 ---